rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Empirical (to avoid using inductive[^inductive]) reasoning draws general conclusions from observations.
 E.g. certain software functionality will work because we tested it (notice how well software testing fits in to this definition).
 Thinking about software testing as an empirical process allows us to consider things like bias (did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas)...
-Here is a fun extreme example of a correlation vs causation problem: "Each time I test the app it works just fine, yet users keep reporting issues.
+Here is an exaggerated example of a correlation vs causation problem: "Each time I test the app it works just fine, yet users keep reporting issues.
 Something's wrong with these people!".
 Another fun example is the how we establish observation baseline: if app does not work, restart it, if that does not help reboot &#128578;.
 But is it even more fun to think about both experiments and observations.

 Deductive reasoning goes from general knowledge to specific conclusions.
 E.g. certain software functionality will work because of type safety or because it is a straightforward application of something else we believe works.
 In this post, deductive represents a wide range of thought processes: from tedious observationless mental verification